 The hotel we slept at was a salt hotel indeed and it was a special treat to sleep in a hotel that was built out of salt.

 We had seen pictures where a toy dragon was the center of a cool salt flats picture and decided to take our shot with a little pony.

 Well, the pony ended up to be too small and most of the pictures we wanted to take required an extra person to serve as a photographer.
-If we ever decide to visit salt flats again, we will have to take action and be prepared in order to get the cool pictures we wanted.
+If we ever decide to visit the salt flats again, we will have to take action and be prepared in order to get the cool pictures we want.